Aviation English: Tests

+Tests measure the applicants' language competencies across six holistic descriptors (Pronunciation, Structure, Vocabulary, Fluency, Comprehension, Interaction).
+Each holistic descriptor is measured on a scale of six levels, and the final attributed final level will be the lowest among the six descriptors.

 Language assessment bodies

 The testing of the Aviation English for pilots and air traffic controllers is provided by test service providers termed 'Language Assessment Bodies' (LABs).
 The term "Testing Service Provider" (TSP) is also used with the same meaning.
 Around the world, language assessment bodies are approved by National Aviation Authorities (NAA) for the purpose of the testing of English for Aviation language proficiency.
+However, European Aviation Safety Agency (EASA) member states are accepting tests performed by LABs under different EASA NAAs.